 For me, this is the whole point of this article – and what I have been leading up to: Dreams are a conversation, and the person I am having it with is great fun!

 Dreams are a conversation, and the person I am having it with is great fun!

 Dreams are an integral part of my relationship with God.
 I sit down every morning with my thoughts turned towards Him and my journal in hand.
 If I have had a dream we look at it ‘together’, and discuss the meaning.

 Obviously He knows the meaning and I don’t, but that’s all part of the game!
 My job is to listen to Him, and try and figure out the answer to this puzzle He has set me.

 As I pray through my dream journal, He seems to step out from the page and I can feel him laughing – not at me, but with me!
 The image that comes to mind is of two friends enjoying a good joke together.
 The God who speaks through dreams has a sense of humour.
 He knows each if us personally – and He loves to share that relationship with us!

 There is nothing more rewarding than spending time with our good, kind, loving, and funny Creator God – and that connection can be facilitated through the dreams He gives us.

 Real dream example

-I have chosen to share a dream I had in 2010, which was early on in my interpretation days.
-I think it captures the spirit of what dreams are like for me, and the attitude I take as I try to understand them:
+This is a dream I had early on in my interpretation days.
+It captures the spirit of what dreams are like for me, and the attitude I take as I try to understand them:

 Dream: Searching for clues